adelevie/RestfulConsumer/README.md

 Notice that by following the `new BasicNameValuePair(model_name[attribute_name], attribute_value)` convention, you don't have to change a single line in your Rails controllers. `ModelName.new(params[:model_name])` just works.

 ### HTTP Basic Auth
 Warning: HTTP Basic Auth is only as secure as its transport mechanism.
-HTTP, which is vulnerable to traffic sniffers.
+HTTP is vulnerable to traffic sniffers.
 I found this [blog post](http://www.skorks.com/2009/08/is-basic-authentication-really-insecure/) to be particularly useful in evaluating risk.

 	public class BasicAuthExample extends RestfulConsumer {
 	  public BasicAuthExample() {